 Installation

-a set of python tools to convert, validate, and inspect files with corrections
+python tools to convert, validate, and inspect files with corrections It is

-Builds have been tested in Windows, OS X, and Linux, and the python bindings
+tested in Windows, OS X, and Linux, and the python bindings can be compiled

 Inside CMSSW

-which has the schema version 2.0 that is used by most of the corrections.
+the schema version 2.0 that is used by most of the corrections.
+If the tool

-If the tool included in CMSSW supports the version you want to use,
+included in CMSSW supports the version you want to use, no additional

-The package version can also be found with the command-line tool:
+installation is needed.
+The package version can also be found with the

 correction config --version

-, there is a dedicated backport of correctionlib, however
+In CMSSW 10_6_30, there is a dedicated backport of correctionlib, however it

 bindings.